 CCR Rule Compliance Data & Information

 AEP completed location restriction reviews in 2018 for the coal ash storage sites.
-This review looks at the site’s proximity to groundwater aquifers, wetlands, fault areas, seismic zones and unstable areas.
-We learned that seven sites did not meet the restriction requiring them to be separated from the uppermost aquifer by at least five feet.
+For each site, the review evaluated the proximity to groundwater aquifers, wetlands, fault areas, seismic zones and unstable areas.
+We learned that six sites did not meet the restriction requiring separation from the uppermost aquifer by at least five feet.
+We will stop placing material in these sites and begin closure activities as soon as alternative storage is developed or the facility ceases operations.
 All other AEP ash storage sites meet the rule’s location restrictions.